-Are virtual negotiations more or less effective in creating value for all parties ?
+Are virtual negotiations more or less effective in creating value for all parties??
 The result is mixed.
-Virtual negotiation tends to leave parties with poorer objective results leaving less warmth and trust during the process.
+Virtual negotiation tends to leave the parties with poorer objective results leaving less warmth and trust during the process.
 In this article we tell you how to prepare and how to lead a negotiation virtually.

-In recent months, almost all negotiations have happened virtually.
+In recent months, almost all negotiations have taken place virtually.
 Even before Covid-19, many negotiators were leveraging digital tools.
-Technologies such as video, low-cost teleconferencing, and e-mail became opportunities for teams to better plan and negotiate with their counterparts.
+Technologies such as video, low-cost teleconferencing and email became opportunities for teams to better plan and negotiate with their counterparts.

 First the bad news: Negotiating virtually tends to leave all parties with a poorer objective outcome than planned, leaving less warmth and trust during the process.
-Furthermore, meta-data analysis from 2002 suggests that group decision making is less effective, less satisfying, and longer when groups do not communicate face to face .
+Moreover, meta-data analysis from 2002 suggests that group decision making is less effective, less satisfying and more prolonged when groups do not communicate face-to-face.

-The good news is that research suggests possibilities to increase our chances of being successful in negotiations in a virtual context.
+The good news is that research suggests possibilities to increase our options to be successful in negotiations with a virtual context.

 When you are planning Virtual Negotiations